July 8, 2025

 Your IPI score is updated weekly based on your three-month performance statistics.

-How to calculate IPI score on Amazon
+How to calculate your IPI score on Amazon

 How Amazon calculates your IPI score remains a secret.
 Amazon responds to calculating IPI scores by saying: “The calculation is proprietary and will not be published, just as we do not publish the Buy Box algorithm.